-Applications are selected based on the following criteria:
+All candidates are selected based on the following criteria:

-- All applicants for admission who meet the minimal criteria for admission will be considered.

-However, the number of applicants normally exceeds the number of students who can be

-admitted to each class.

-- 2. Preference for admission is determined by the following factors:

-- Number of appropriate technical/academic courses completed.

-- Minimum cumulative GPA of 3.0 for all college courses.

-- HESI scores.

-- Oral interview.

-- 3. Applications are accepted as follows:

-- January deadline: October 15

-May deadline: February 15

-August deadline: June 15
+- 1. All applicants for admission who meet the minimal criteria for admission will be considered; however, the number of applicants normally exceeds the number of students who can be admitted to each class. - 2.
+Preference for admission is determined by the following factors: - a.
+Number of appropriate technical/academic courses completed. - b.
+Cumulative GPA will be based on all classes pertaining to nursing, including the prerequisites 3.0 preferred - c.
+Science GPA 3.0 preferred - d.
+HESI scores - e.
+Oral interview - 3.
+Applications are accepted for the January program through October 15th; February 15th for the May program and June 15th for the August program.